-CRT display.
-The CRT display used by directory assistants at Ameritech (a U.S. regional telephone company) were ergonomically redesigned by Scott Lively, Richard Omanson, and Arnold Lund to meet the goal of reducing average callprocessing time.
-Included in the redesign were replacement of an all-uppercase display with a mixed-case display and the addition of a highlighting feature for the listing selected by the directory assistant.
-Based on extensive before-andafter measurements, results showed a 600-ms reduction in average call operating time after introduction of the ergonomically redesigned CRT display.
+The CRT display used by the Directory Assistants at Ameritech (a U.S. regional telephone company) were ergonomically redesigned by Scott Lively, Richard Omanson, and Arnold Lund to meet the goal of reducing average call processing time.
+Included in the redesign were replacement of an all uppercase display with a mixed-case display and the addition of a highlighting feature for the listing selected by the Directory Assistant.
+Based on extensive before and after measurements, results showed a 600ms reduction in average call operating time after introduction of the ergonomically redesigned CRT display.
 Although seemingly small, this reduction represents an annual savings of approximately \$2.94 million across the five-state region served by Ameritech (Scott Lively and Arnold Lund, personal communication).